Legal Information

 Risk Information

-Past performance is no guarantee of future returns.
-The money invested in a fund can both increase and decrease in value and there is no guarantee that you will get back the full amount invested.
-Value growth depends, among other things, on the future development of the stock markets, interest rates and currencies.
-Investments in funds that invest in emerging markets may entail additional risks.
-Information brochures, fund rules and further information is available at Simplicity’s website, or can be received free of charge upon request.
-Please contact Simplicity on phone +46 (0)340 – 21 95 00 or via e-mail contact@simplicity.se
+The money invested in a fund can both increase and decrease in value, and there is no guarantee that you will recover the full amount invested.
+Value growth depends, among other things, on future developments in stock markets, interest rates, and currencies.
+Information brochures, fund rules, and further details are available on Simplicity’s website or can be provided free of charge upon request.
+Please contact Simplicity by phone at +46 (0)340–21 95 00 or via email at contact@simplicity.se

 About the website